-The proposed 7.5 kilometre Byford Extension of the Armadale line is estimated to cost $491 million.
+The Byford Extension of the Armadale line is estimated to cost $635 million.
+The project includes:

 The new Byford Station includes: